 If your expectations and directions are clear enough, a rubric will be simple enough to craft.
 And while you do not need a rubric, at least your expectations should be made clear.
 Below is what my discussion rubric looks like based on the discussion above.

 What type of feedback should I provide?

 Individual feedback for the first week or two is important to make sure every students knows how to properly engage with quality commentary in the discussion forums.
 This means making sure students are following directions or are interacting in appropriate ways.
 Otherwise, my commentary on individual posts is minimal.
-Sometime I will jump in to stir the pot, or to challenge a claim, or to offer praise, but more often I will let students discussions more forward naturally.
+Sometime I will jump in to stir the pot, or to challenge a claim, or to offer praise, but more often I will let students discussions move forward naturally.

-At the end of a block (or week, or whatever), I would suggest making a few summary comments about the discussions that occurred.
+At the end of a block (or week, or module, or whatever), I would suggest making a few summary comments about the discussions that occurred.
 This means trying to find trends that cut across groups (if you use groups), highlight anything that stuck out as exemplary (and ask students to model, perhaps), and otherwise note how those discussions will build to the following week’s work.
 It’s also nice to point out when discussion moved in direction that you didn’t expect – what topic or themes emerged that were not originally obvious to you, or what ideas or concepts were not covered by the students that you thought were important.

 What if students are rude to one another?